vortex314/beats/README.md

 It contains :

--	grok filter to extract fields from text
+-	grok pattern matching to extract fields from text
 -	timestamp parser to extract time , date in native format
 -	Javascript engine to do everything you cannot do with grok
 -	AVRO codec to send this in a regular schema to kafka